Anxiety and Dysautonomia

 - The way these issues, when exacerbated, may trigger “adrenaline storms” that cycle the anxiety-like symptoms.

-Dr. Colombo is trained in neurology with a background in electrical and mechanical engineering.
-His doctorate from University of Rochester, NY, is in Neuroscience and Biomedical Engineering.
-He currently serves as Chief Technology Officer and Senior Medical Director of Physio PS, Inc.; and Parasympathetic & Sympathetic Nervous System Consultant, Franklin Cardiovascular Associates, PA.
+Dr. Joseph Colombo is trained in neurology with a background in electrical and mechanical engineering.
+His doctorate from University of Rochester, NY, is in neuroscience and biomedical engineering.
+He currently serves as chief technology officer and senior medical director of Physio PS, Inc.; and parasympathetic and sympathetic nervous system consultant at Franklin Cardiovascular Associates, PA.
 He is licensed as a Doctor of Natural Medicine and a Doctor of Humanitarian Services.
-He has (co-)authored or ghost-written numerous journal articles, book chapters, and books.
+He has coauthored or ghostwritten numerous journal articles, book chapters, and books.